groundxai/groundx-sdks/sdks/typescript/README.md

 ##### projectId: `number`<a id="projectid-number"></a>

-The ID of the project to update.
+The projectId of the project which the bucket will be removed from.

 ##### bucketId: `number`<a id="bucketid-number"></a>

-The ID of the bucket to update.
+The bucketId of the bucket which will be removed from the project.

 #### 🔄 Return<a id="🔄-return"></a>